iamMeshi/moba-board-game/rules.md

 - If the damage exceeds the the defense then deal the difference in damage to the selected champion and reduce their health accordingly.

+### Smite
+- The Smite phase occurs as after Battle phases are complete
+- Champions who have died during the Battle phase cannot Smite

 ### End
 - Handle any `Passive` effects
 - Handle any [Champion Deaths](#champion-death)